katiesaund/thesis_background_figures/README.md

-# thesis_background_figures
-Generate figures for background section in PhD thesis
+# Generate figures for background section in PhD thesis